Configure Runtime Java options

 -Dcom.semarchy.xdi.graceful-shutdown-delay=30s

-Java Management Extensions (JMX) variable
+Manage runtime monitoring with Java Management Extensions

 Java Management Extensions (JMX) is a technology for managing and monitoring Java applications.
 It allows you to follow memory or class usage with utilities like jmap or external tools such as Visual VM.
 Java enables JMX features by default, but only on the local machine unless explicitly set otherwise.
 In this way, you can make use of JMX to monitor the xDI Runtime locally.